DROP US A EMAIL:

 The Secret to the Perfect Honey Texture

-When you’re working with honey as a primary sweetener, the chemistry of the bake changes.
-Honey is hygroscopic, meaning it attracts and holds onto moisture.
-In my experience, this is why honey-based bakes stay fresh and soft for much longer than those made purely with granulated sugar.
-However, it also means that if you don’t balance your dry ingredients correctly, you end up with a sticky “blob” rather than a structured bar.
+When honey takes the lead as a sweetener, the entire chemistry of the bake shifts.
+Honey is hygroscopic, meaning it naturally attracts and retains moisture.
+That’s why honey-based treats tend to stay soft and fresh longer than those made with granulated sugar.

-2. Orange Blossom: Adds a beautiful citrus undertone that pairs well with a pinch of lemon zest.
+• Orange Blossom: Adds a light citrus note that pairs beautifully with lemon zest.

 Why Temperature Matters